psidnell/ofexport2/doc/templates/README.md

 - **"1m"**,"**+1month"**,**"-2months"**: months in the future/past.
 - **"1y"**,"**+1year"**,**"-2years"**: months in the future/past.
 - **"1st"**,"**2nd"**,**"23rd"**: day of this month.

+Note that there are two attributes with similar names:

+- **completion**: The date an item was completed.
+- **completed**: true if the item is completed, false otherwise.

+Not all "completed" items have a completion date - this is the way OmniFocus works.
+For example if a Folder is dropped then the the Projects/Tasks within it can reasonably be said to be completed (i.e. neither available or remaining), but OmniFocus does not give them a completion date.
+The reason is probably so that the Folder status can be later changed back to active and the sub items will return from the dead.

 #### Useful Filtering Attributes ####